 Reposition: You can move the plant away from sources of drafts, such as doorways, windows, exhausts, vents, etc., and place them in a better-protected place.

-Move to a warmer place: You can move the plant in a warm spot like the kitchen, back of a refrigerator, a heater, or a heat lamp.
+Move to a warmer place: You can move the plant to a warm spot like the kitchen, back of a refrigerator, a heater, or a heat lamp.

 Expose to sunlight: Make sure that the plant gets at least 6 hours of sunlight each day.
 Place the plant near a windowsill or door that serves the purpose.